Ozpyn/Oracle-Cloud-Lesson/readme.md

 ```

 Edit your bot file with `nano bot.py` and add the following:
+These are imports that help the bot function.
 ```
 import discord
 from discord.ext import commands import json
 ```

-These are imports that help the bot function.
+This allows the bot to parse the json file.
 ```
 with open('config.json', 'r') as f:
     config = json.load(f)
 ```

-This allows the bot to parse the json file.
+Allows the bot to respond to the defined prefix.
 ```
 bot = commands.Bot(command_prefix=config['prefix'])
 ```

-Allows the bot to respond to the defined prefix.
+The following spits out commentary in the console when the bot is running.
 ```
 @bot.event
 async def on_ready():
     print(f'{bot.user.name} has connected to Discord!')
 ```

-Spits out commentary in the console when the bot is running.
+The command structure for bot commands.
 ```
 @bot.command(name='ping')
 async def ping(ctx):
     await ctx.send('Pong!')
 ```

-The command structure for bot commands.
+Allows the bot to sign into Discord.
 ```
 bot.run(config['token'])
 ```
-Allows the bot to sign into Discord.

 Start that goober with `python3 bot.py` or `python bot.py` (whichever works).